 We've found 225 resources matching your search.

-Explore the beach flotsam and jetsam of the West Coast bioregion.
+Explore the classification of beach flotsam and jetsam of the West Coast bioregion.

 The Department of Primary Industries and Regional Development (DPIRD) has the largest collection of fish ages in Australia.
 Our fisheries scientists have processed and aged 381,000 fish (December 2022), ranging from small estuarine to large marine species.
 This information is held in a database at the Western Australian Fisheries and Marine Research Laboratories, which dates back to 1990 (and even earlier for some species!).